-- (a) Decentralised Energy Supply Systems Based on Renewable Energy - (b) Combined Heat and Power Systems - (c) District or Block Heating or Cooling, if available - (d) Heat Pumps
+- (a) Decentralised Energy Supply Systems Based on Renewable Energy - (b) Combined Heat and Power Systems - (c) District or Block Heating or Cooling, if available - (d) Heat Pumps basis by maximising natural resources and utilising technologies.

-The DoES has reviewed the application of the above technologies in school buildings with respect to technical, environmental, economic feasibility and operational issues and concludes that it is not practical to include these applications in the design of a school building at this time.
-Low energy design has been incorporated in school design on a hybrid basis by maximising natural resources and utilising technologies.
 Maximising natural resources involves focusing on areas such as passive solar design, good natural daylight, natural ventilation and air infiltration.
 The DoES has focused on utilising technologies in a number of areas including heating, lighting, water efficiency and air tightness testing; these are incorporated into the DoES Technical Guidance Documents.
 To avoid unnecessary additional evaluations for each project which do not deliver any further benefit or insight the DoES has produced the following standard guidance following evaluation of alternative energy systems for school projects.